 6.6 Special precautions for disposal and other handling

-The medicinal product should be brought to room or body temperature before use.
+If large volumes are administered, the product should be warmed to room or body temperature before use.

 Baxalta Innovations GmbH